Palash90/vi/README.md

 |$ vi data.txt                                          |
 +-------------------------------------------------------+
 ```
-This will open the file with the content of the file-
+This will open vi editor with the content of the file-
 ```
 +-----------------------------------------------------------+
 |In its simplest form, Data is a collection of information. |